3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

  ```bash
  $ cat mars.text
 ```
-will show you the contents of the document- `Discovered by Galileo Galilei in 1610, Mars is a cold and dry planet, but the surface is a rich red <br>that looks like a beautiful sunset. `
+will show you the contents of the document- `Discovered by Galileo Galilei in 1610, Mars is a cold and dry planet, but the surface is a rich red that looks like a beautiful sunset. `

 Running `git status` again will show you that mars.txt has been **modified**.